Zoom Phone Review: The Best Value VoIP in 2026?

 Global Select $20

-Zoom Phone combines core VoIP functionality with intuitive design and great integrations across the wider Zoom ecosystem.
+Zoom Phone is a top-tier VoIP system that combines intuitive call management, native Zoom ecosystem integrations and flexible hardware compatibility, making it ideal for hybrid teams.
 While it doesn’t aim to compete with full-service contact center platforms, it offers a well-balanced suite of tools that suit most small to mid-sized business needs.
-Let’s start by looking at its calling functionality.

 Zoom Phone stands out for its comprehensive and intuitive call management features, which scored among the very best in our VoIP testing, across all four of our different business size criteria.